confluentinc/confluent-kubernetes-examples/security/production-secure-deploy-auto-gen-certs/README.rst

 To support the above deployment scenario, you need to provide the following
 credentials:

-* CA private key and TLS Certificates
+* Certificate authority - private key and certificate

 * Authentication credentials for Zookeeper, Kafka, Control Center, remaining CP components